Blog

 If you want to present data in your software, using only tables is out of the question.
 Your end-users need to understand the data and make decisions quickly, and tables just won’t cut it for this use case.
 This leaves us with charts.

 But how do you choose the right one?
 With Luzmo AI, you give us the raw data and we take care of the rest.
+Pricing is transparent and starts at $495/month for Starter and $1,995/month for Premium, with Enterprise plans available as you scale.
 Based on the type of data you have and the end goal you have, we’ll suggest the best way to present your data for the most impact.

 Want to find out how to embed Luzmo in your software and show dashboards to your end users?
 Book a free demo with us to learn more!